By Maxim Peter Griffin

 A remarkable record of what it's like to be in a landscape, from a contributor to Caught By The River.
 A book of visions; both visual and verbal.

 'The art of Maxim Peter Griffin attunes itself to the spirit of a place.
 Or is it spirits?
 Griffin’s is a strange, playful, stubborn kind of vision – in the best tradition of Stanley Spencer or Eric Ravilious.
 He animates landscape, brings pylons to life' Tom Jeffreys, author of Signal Failure

 Field Notes is the record of a territory in full colour: a book of words and artworks that capture a year spent on foot in the Lincolnshire landscape.

-Field Notes is about landscape.
 It is about topography and time.
-Chalk and flint and sea marsh.
-The coming and going of the sea, Neolithic farmers and the razzle dazzle of weary coastal towns.
+Chalk and flint and marsh.
+The coming and going of the sea, Neolithic farmers and the razzle-dazzle of weary coastal towns.
 It is as much about the ghost of a mammoth as it is the scream of a jet fighter, heading east.
-It is about movement – the strike of a brush, the pan of a camera – flames in the woods.
-Each drawing is a still from a film – a film that is under constant production inside Griffin’s skull.
+Each image is a still from a film – a film that is under constant production inside Maxim Peter Griffin’s skull.